opetchey/ttl_website/content/posts/2019-03-14-demonstrating-added-value-of-integrative-research.markdown

 These are difficult questions that we don't have all the answers to.
 Here we give a few possibilities based on the corpus of publications produced by a research programme aimed at creating added-value via promoting integrative research.
 We visualise characteristics of that corpus of publications, and compare to a reference corpus of publications arising from research that may or may not have included integrative research.
 (And the gory details of how we did this are provided below.)

-The example below involves the corpus of publications arising from the [University or Zurich Research Priority Programme in Global Change and Biodiversity (URPP GCB)](https://www.gcb.uzh.ch/en.html).
+The example below involves the corpus of publications arising from the [University of Zurich Research Priority Programme in Global Change and Biodiversity (URPP GCB)](https://www.gcb.uzh.ch/en.html).
 The reference corpus is from related research fields for similar time period at University of Zurich (exact specification in the gory details section).

 {{< figure library="1" src="coauthor_network.jpeg" title="The network of co-authors in the URPP GCB corpus." numbered="true" >}}